sandoche/NaivecoinStake-Proof-of-Stake-Website/_i18n/en/_posts/2018-08-04-01-Minimal-working-blockchain.md

 * Blockchain nodes that communicate and sync the blockchain with other nodes
 * A simple HTTP API to control the node

+This chapter has been copied from the original [Naivecoin tutorial](https://lhartikk.github.io) made by [Lauri Hartikka](https://github.com/lhartikk) and adapted for the Proof of Stake consensus.
+See the original page here: [https://lhartikk.github.io/jekyll/update/2017/07/14/chapter1.html](https://lhartikk.github.io/jekyll/update/2017/07/14/chapter1.html)

 ## Block structure
 We will start by defining the block structure.
 Only the most essential properties are included at the block at this point.